 Download Magisk (All Versions)

 Here is a list of all the latest versions of Magisk root utility available for download.
-You can now download Magisk which is compatible with your Android device:
+You can download the Magisk version that is compatible with your Android device: